 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+As described in the medical chart above Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Not covered under any condition